bockwurstballade/how_to_be_a_hero_pnp/README.md

 * -i <input_file>: Load teams from a JSON file.
 * -o <output_file>: Save teams to a JSON file after modifications.
 * -r or --break-armor: Enable armor degradation on critical hits.
+* -d or --damage-type: Enable damage type based on difference between attribute value and dice roll

 ### Examples